-Misuse of Both the Illinois Constitution and a statute prohibit use of government funds for political purposes.
+Both the Illinois Constitution and a statute prohibit use of government funds for political purposes.
 The constitutional prohibition is quite general:

-Public funds, property or credit shall be used only for public purposes.108
+Public funds, property or credit shall be used only for public purposes.109

-The Attorney General, in a 1975 opinion on the subject of legislative newsletters, advised that "public purposes" within the meaning of that provision do not include promotion of partisan political causes.109 Also, the statute authorizing the office allowance for legislators says that each legislator may use the allowance "in connection with his or her legislative duties and not in connection with any political campaign."110
+The Attorney General, in a 1975 opinion on the subject of legislative newsletters, advised that "public purposes" within the meaning of that provision do not include promotion of partisan political causes.
+Also, the statute authorizing the office allowance for legislators says that each legislator may use the allowance "in connection with his or her legislative duties and not in connection with any political campaign."

-Drawing the line between governmental and partisan political uses of public money can be difficult.
+Drawing the line between governmental and partisan political uses of public money can be difficult at times.
 The problem frequently arises with newsletters that legislators send to some of their constituents.
-Ideally, a legislative newsletter helps inform residents of the district about recent laws or pending bills likely to affect them.
+Ideally, a legislative newsletter helps inform constituents about recent laws or pending bills likely to affect them.
 However, the political value of getting an incumbent's name and accomplishments before the voters is well known.
 There are no court decisions or other official interpretations of what "not in connection with any political campaign" in the statute means.
-However, seeking political contributions or other political help using public funds is clearly forbidden by the Constitution, as the Attorney General noted in that 1975 opinion.111
+However, seeking political contributions or other political help using public funds is clearly forbidden by the Constitution, as the Attorney General noted in that 1975 opinion.
+112

-State law also requires items such as newsletters, if printed by a state agency such as the Legislative Printing Unit, to contain the words "Printed by authority of the State of Illinois" and the date of publication, number of copies, and printing order number.112 Privately printed materials need not contain that information.
+State law also requires items such as newsletters, if printed by a state agency such as the Legislative Printing Unit, to contain the words "Printed by authority of the State of Illinois" and the date of publication, number of copies, and printing order number.
+Privately printed materials need not contain that information.
 But if printed using a legislator's office allowance or other public funds, they are subject to the constitutional and statutory restrictions mentioned above.
-Penalties, in addition to damaging publicity, could include being required by a court to pay back any money improperly spent, and possible conviction under the general official-misconduct law.113
+Penalties, in addition to damaging publicity, could include being required by a court to pay back any money improperly spent, and possible conviction under the general official-misconduct law.114

 Other laws set specific periods in election years during which no legislative "newsletters or brochures" prepared using state funds may be printed or distributed.
-Those times are from February 1 until the day after the primary election, and from September 1 until the day after the general election.
-During those times, the Legislative Printing Unit is prohibited from printing such publications, and legislators are prohibited from mailing them if they were printed by the Legislative Printing Unit114 or were paid for in whole or in part from a legislator's "district office" allowance.115 These prohibitions have exceptions that allow mailing a newsletter or brochure to a specific constituent in response to a request or inquiry.116
+Those times are from December 15 of the year preceding an election year until the day after the primary election, and from September 1 until the day after the general election.
+During those times, the Legislative Printing Unit is prohibited from printing such publications, and legislators are prohibited from mailing them if they were printed by the Legislative Printing Unit115 or were paid for in whole or in part from a legislator's "district office" allowance.
+These prohibitions have exceptions that allow mailing a newsletter or brochure to a constituent in response to a specific request or inquiry.
+117

-Finally, a little-known section of state law prohibits any publication prepared by or through a state agency from having written, stamped, or printed on it, or attached to it, words such as "Compliments of [person's name]."117 This law presumably is intended to prevent state officers or employees from trying to get credit with the public for giving away publications (such as the Blue Book) that were printed using state funds.
+Finally, a little-known section of the Illinois Procurement Code prohibits any publication prepared by or through a state agency from having written, stamped, or printed on it, or attached to it, words such as "Compliments of [person's name]."
+This law presumably is intended to prevent state officers or employees from trying to get credit with the public for giving away publications (such as the Illinois Blue Book) that are printed using state funds.
+The Illinois Procurement Code does not directly apply to the General Assembly, 119 but this prohibition may apply to items procured through the executive branch.